abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 As we say above:
 > mapping the two functors' object components involves nothing more than specifying a bunch of morphisms in the target category: one morphism for each object in the source category i.e. each object from the image of the first functor, should have one arrow coming from it.

 So the mapping encompasses all object *from the image of the functor*.
 So when would that encompass all objects period.
 Simple --- when the functor is one-to-one (or onto, if we are with there being more than one arrow per object).
-Most often, that happens when the two categories are actually one and the same category and the functor is the identity functor.
+Most probably, that would happen when the two categories are actually one and the same category and the functor is the identity functor.

 ---
 **Task 3:** Draw example naturality squares of the $reverse$ natural transformation.

 To draw a square of the $reverse: List\ a \to List\ a$ natural transformation, we must first:
-1. Pick a function $f$ from number, say  $+1 : number \to number$.
+1. Pick a function $f$ from number (because we want to use the mapping that is displayed) to something else, say  $+1 : number \to number$.
-2. Lift it to a function $Ff: List\ number \to List\ number$ that adds one to every number from the list.
+2. Lift it to a function $Ff: List number \to List number$ that adds one to every number from the list.

 Then we:
 1. Draw the results of the application of the function on the sets that are at the top, at the corresponding boxes at the bottom e.g. $[1, 2]$ becomes $[2, 3]$.